-RYA Day Skipper Online Theory course brought to you with Navathome.com a RYA training centre specialising in online courses,
+RYA Day Skipper Online Theory course brought to you with Navathome.com a RYA training centre specialising in online courses, Once completed, you have the option of coming up to Ramsgate and dong the Day skipper or yachtmaster power practical, please get in touch for more information.

 No hidden extras your dividers, Portland type plotter, assessment and certification are included.